odellus/odellus.github.io/journal/2025/Jun/jun28.md

 # Camera mounts

 So I'm printing the parts I've been modifying this week.
-First up is the top piece of the camera mount.
+First up is the top piece of the [camera mount][overhead-camera].
 I guess I'm printing out both camera mounts separately or something.
 I mean I know I want to use two cameras so the order isn't really that important.

 First print turned out garbage but luckily I caught it in a reasonable amount of time that I didn't waste too much filament.